dwyl/phoenix-ecto-append-only-log-example/README.md

 #### 4.4 Get history

-The final part of our append only database will be the functionality to see the entire history of an item.
+The final part of our append-only database will be the functionality to see the entire history of an item.

 As usual, we'll write a test first: